petabridge/akkadotnet-bootstrap/src/Akka.Bootstrap.Docker/README.md

 This project is intended to give Akka.NET users the tools they need to begin building Docker base images on top of Akka.NET.

-At the moment, the build scripts here support the following runtimes:

-1. .NET Core 2.0
+This library works with any runtime supported by Akka.NET.

 ## Bootstrapping your Akka.NET Applications with Docker
-`Akka.Bootstrap.Docker` depends on having some standardized environment variables made available inside each of your Docker containers.
-The [`Dockerfile`](Dockerfile) and [`get-dockerip.sh`](get-dockerip.sh)
+`Akka.Bootstrap.Docker` depends on having some standardized environment variables made available inside each of your Docker containers:

+* `CLUSTER_IP` - this value will replace the `akka.remote.dot-netty.tcp.public-hostname` at runtime.
+If this value is not provided, we will use `Dns.GetHostname()` instead.
+* `CLUSTER_PORT` - the port number that will be used by Akka.Remote for inbound connections.
+* `CLUSTER_SEEDS` - a comma-delimited list of seed node addressed used by Akka.Cluster.

 ### Using `Akka.Bootstrap.Docker`
 The `Akka.Bootstrap.Docker` NuGet package itself is pretty simple - all it does is expose the `DockerBootstrap` class which gives you the ability to automatically load all of the environment variables we pass in via Docker into your Akka.Remote and Akka.Cluster configuration: